ryan-mcclue/musings/consumption.md

 Therefore, as difficult to extract meaningful information from superposition, quantum computing not useful for most algorithms
 However, quantum fourier transform can be done on a periodic superposition So, if superposition has inherent periodicity, useful

+# Wed 24 Oct 2023
+##
+single event upset; soft-error;
+trace elements of uranium releasing alpha particles that interfered with transistor in ram (electronics so small) cosmic rays can cause bit flips all the time, e.g. belgium voting, speed running, plane system in fact, laboratories have neutron detectors for this so, could have duplicate computers to account for this, say on an airplane